tmpim/ltml/README.md

 Example code for executing and rendering templates can be found in [example.lua](https://github.com/tmpim/ltml/blob/master/example.lua)

 # Disclaimer
-LTML is a very immature library and current lacks HTML escaping, so utilize it with caution.
+LTML is a very immature library and currently lacks HTML escaping, so utilize it with caution.